Liaoliaoliaole/LOG-core/README.md

 Furthermore, a web interface sub-project added to the Morfeas project under the name "Morfeas-web".
 Thisof, provide a layman friendly configuration interface for the gateway, the OPC-UA server's Nodeset and the connected devices.
 ### Design Philosophy
 The Morfeas-core project designed as a micro-component with supervision system.
 This means that all the components called from a supervisor programs, runs as daemon type processes, and they communicating using messages established from the **Morfeas IPC protocol** that passing through **PIPEs**.
-All the components was written in ANSI C.
+All the project's components are written in **ANSI C**.
 #### The Morfeas-core components:
 * **Morfeas**: The supervisor.
 * **Morfeas_opc_ua**: OPC-UA server